deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 ### Referencing the PowerShell class/enum in the module

-To include a class/enum within the module I tried 3 different methods:
+To include a class/enum that I created within the module, I tried 3 different methods:

-1. With "using module":  `using module .\Classes\MyClass.ps1`
+1. With "using module" in the psm1 file:  `using module .\Classes\MyClass.ps1`
-1. With dot-sourcing: `. "$PSScriptRoot\Classes\MyClass.ps1`
+1. With dot-sourcing in the psm1 file: `. "$PSScriptRoot\Classes\MyClass.ps1`
-1. Defining the class/enum directly in the .psm1 file
+1. Defining the class/enum directly in the psm1 file, instead of in its own file.

 The results of using the different methods to reference a PowerShell native class/enum in the script module are as follows: